LIMITED TIME OFFER: Receive a FREE pack of sausages when you spend over £40

 Lameness

-It may seem obvious but the first signs of lameness can be subtle, if you’re unsure or have concerns about your pet's gait it can be beneficial to record a short slow-mo clip using your smartphone so you can look back and review how they’re moving.
+The very first signs of lameness can be subtle.
+If you’re unsure or have concerns about your pet's gait it can be beneficial to record a short slow-mo clip using your smartphone so you can look back and review how they’re moving.
+Having this clip is also really beneficial if you do visit your vet, especially if the lameness is only occasional or after particular activities.

 Changes in appetite